Kioup/Todorizer/README.md

 # Todorizer
-A student team projet !
+A student team project !